sara692/LLM-Projects/README.md

 # 🤖 LLM and Agents

-A collection of projects exploring Large Language Models (LLMs) and AI Agents — from simple Q&A apps to intelligent agents that can reason, plan, and act.
+A collection of projects exploring Large Language Models (LLMs), AI Agents, and NLP techniques — from simple Q&A apps to emotion classification systems.

 This repository grows over time as I learn and build more in the AI space.